dotnet/runtime/src/clr/README.md

 ## Setting up your GIT Clone of the CoreCLR Repository

 The first step in making a build of the CoreCLR Repository is to clone it locally.
 If you already know how to do this, just skip this section.
-Otherwise if you are developing on windows you can see [Setting Up A Git Repository In Visual Studio 2017](https://github.com/Microsoft/perfview/blob/master/documentation/SettingUpRepoInVS.md) for instructions on setting up.
+Otherwise if you are developing on Windows you can see [Setting Up A Git Repository In Visual Studio 2017](https://github.com/Microsoft/perfview/blob/master/documentation/SettingUpRepoInVS.md) for instructions on setting up.
 This link uses a different repository as an example, but the issues (do you fork or not) and the procedure are equally applicable to this repository.